If you're planning a Carnival cruise in 2025, you’ll want to become familiar with the upcoming changes and additions the cruise line is making.

 Higher drink package prices

-Carnival recently quietly raised the price of their alcohol drink package without warning.
+Last year, Carnival quietly raised the price of its alcohol drink package without warning.
 Passengers are enraged by the increase because they weren't given time to lock in the cheaper rate.

 Previously, the drink package cost $70.74 for cruises 6 nights or longer when bought before embarkation.
 This amounts to a daily increase of $11.80 or $82.70 for a 7-night cruise.

-Carnival isn't changing the package's benefits despite the price hike, so guests can still expect the 15-daily drink cap.
+Carnival isn't changing the package's benefits despite the price hike, so guests can still expect the 15 daily drink cap.
 The same $20 maximum beverage price still applies, too.
-Moreover, the CHEERS! package won't work ashore at Half Moon Cay or Princess Cays.
+Moreover, the CHEERS! package won't work ashore at Half Moon Cay, Princess Cays, or Celebration Key.

 No changes were made to the Bottomless Bubbles soda package.
 Going into 2025, the package still costs $8.20 per day for children and $11.21 for adults.